live-keys/livekeys/doc/pages/deployment-scripts.md

 * version: the version of the package
 * name: the name of the package
 * webpage: url of the package
-* dependencies: a list of Live CV dependencies for the package.
+* dependencies: a list of Livekeys dependencies for the package.
 This does not include third party dependencies (e.g. opencv, dlib, etc)
 * components: the components or plugins inside the package
 * releases: a map of releases the the process required to package a release